HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_advanced_cfg/rm_production_mult_clusters.md

 ## Applying the latest cumulative fix

 Portal maintenance is delivered through individual Fixes and Combined Cumulative Fixes (CFs), which are suggested according to your environment.
-See: [Roadmap: applying maintenance](../../../../../../get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_cf.md)
+See [Roadmap: applying maintenance](../../../../../../get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_cf.md).

 ## Creating cluster A